UPPMAX/uppmax_intro_cases/docs/intro.md

 ## Lesson Modules
 ### Linux I at 9-12 Monday
+Links in the left menu
 - Overview
 - Logging in to UPPMAX
 - Linux basics
 - Using the command line

 ### Intro to UPPMAX 13-16 Monday
+Links in the left menu
 - Organisation
 - HPC computing
 - NAISS